kuhyx/slavic_game_jam/README.md

 ## How to Play

 1. **Movement**: Use WASD keys or arrow keys to move your character (green circle)
-2. **Visual Dangers**: Red animated squares are dangerous - avoid them for safety
+2. **Avoid All Dangers**: Both red squares and hidden audio dangers are **deadly**!
-3. **Hidden Audio Dangers**: Some white squares look safe but are dangerous
+3. **Game Over**: Stepping on any dangerous square ends the game immediately
 4. **Directional Audio Cues**:
    - **Left/Right panning**: Sound comes from the side where hidden dangers are located
    - **Pitch variation**: Higher pitch for dangers above, lower pitch for dangers below
-   - **Rhythmic patterns**: Different timing patterns indicate direction
+   - **Proximity warnings**: Listen carefully to avoid hidden dangers
 5. **Open Navigation**: Move freely through the field - only the outer boundary blocks you
 6. **Find the Exit**: Navigate to the green flag (🏁) to complete the level
+7. **Challenge**: Complete the field without touching any dangerous squares!
-7. **Headphone Recommended**: Use headphones or good speakers for optimal directional audio experience
+8. **Headphone Recommended**: Use headphones or good speakers for optimal directional audio experience

 ## Game Controls